ryandward/Pseudomonas_sgRNA/README.md

 ## Notes
 * Generally, guides with the _**lowest offset**_ resulting in a superior knockdown.
 * Since optimal guides are found on the strand opposite to coding sequence, directionality is _**anti-parallel**_ to the direction of RNA polymerase readthrough.
-* Guides are described using a bed-inspired format.
+* Guides are described using a valid bed format.

 | Chromosome | Left |	Right |	Locus Tag |	Gene Name |	Direction (Anti) | PAM	| Offset | Target |	Top Oligo	| Bottom Oligo | NCBI Track URL |
 |------------|------|-------|-----------|-----------|------------------|------|--------|--------|-----------|--------------|----------------|